rokka-io/imagine-vips/README.md

  * Filters:
   * colorize

- Most of them are not that important to us, so any contribution is welcome
+Most of them are not that important to us, so any contributions are welcome.
+Drawer for example may be a low hanging fruit, if you want to get into it.

 ### Layers